influxdata/influxdb/query/docs/SPEC.md

 ## Query engine

-The execution of a query is separate and distinct from the execution of IFQL the language.
+The execution of a query is separate and distinct from the execution of Flux the language.
 The input into the query engine is a query specification.

-The output of an IFQL program is a query specification, which then may be passed into the query execution engine.
+The output of an Flux program is a query specification, which then may be passed into the query execution engine.

 ### Query specification